course-details-portlet

 • Use network theorems, component characteristics and fundamental laws in electrical circuit theory to calculate parameters in systems with a selection of components.

-• Calculate current, voltage and power in single- phase and three-phase circuits under stationary sinusoidal conditions; In the time domain and the frequency domain.
+• Calculate current, voltage and power in single- phase and three-phase circuits under stationary sinusoidal conditions.

 • Carry out system analyzes using hand calculations and simulations, as well as practical connection and measurement in the lab.